isaif/polybar-wifi-ramp-icons/README.md

 `$ mkdir ~/.local/share/fonts`
 2. Regenerate your fonts
 `$ fc-cache -f -v`
 3. Verify the installation
-`fc-list | grep -i "wifi"`
+`fc-list | grep -i "wifi"`..

-4. You may get an output similar to this
+You may get an output similar to this
 `/home/saif/.fonts/polybar/DejaVuSansMono-wifi-ramp.ttf: DejaVu Sans Mono wifi ramp:style=wifi-ramp`
 Just ensure that `DejaVuSansMono-wifi-ramp.ttf` is in the output